Last updated: August 13, 2022

-Located in the Royal Botanic Garden, Mrs Macquaries Point is one of the most classic viewpoints to enjoy beautiful city and Harbour views, as well as to watch a scenic sunset on a clear evening.
+Located in the Royal Botanic Garden, Mrs Macquaries Point is a classic viewpoint to enjoy the beautiful city and Harbour views and watch a scenic sunset on a clear evening.

-It’s easy to find, when walking around the peninsula from the Domain the Royal Botanic Garden.
-This is a popular walking path that extends along the shoreline to the Opera House and Circular Quay.
+It’s easy to find when walking around the peninsula from the Domain to the Royal Botanic Garden.
+This popular walking path extends along the shoreline to the Opera House and Circular Quay.